openhab/openhabian/docs/openhabian.md

 If your operating system is based on these or if your Hardware supports one, your chances are high openHABian can be used.
 Check out the [Manual Setup](#manual-setup) instructions for guidance.

-Differences between systems can still be a problem, so please check the [Community Forum thread](https://community.openhab.org/t/13379) or the [Issue Tracker](https://github.com/openhab/openhabian/issues) for more information.
+Differences between systems can still be a problem, so please check the [openHABian community forum thread](https://community.openhab.org/t/13379) or the [Issue Tracker](https://github.com/openhab/openhabian/issues) for more information.
 Do not hesitate to ask!